 - The College is a member of the Council on Collegiate Education for Nursing of the Southern Regional Education Board and the American Association of Colleges of Nursing.

-- Graduates of nurse practitioner and nurse midwifery tracks are eligible for the relevant national certification examination in each area of clinical specialization and for State of Florida licensure.
+- Graduates of nurse practitioner tracks are eligible for the relevant national certification examination in each area of clinical specialization and for State of Florida licensure.

 - The College of Nursing building is housed in the 173,000 square foot Health Professions/Nursing/Pharmacy complex.
 The state-of-the-art facility provides ample space for the college’s classrooms, offices, and research laboratories, and houses shared resources with the other colleges including a 500-seat auditorium, student services center, and other facilities.

-- The College of Nursing commitment to diversity is emphasized through a number of academic programs, including the North Florida Nursing PhD Consortium, and participation in a number of UF and Health Science Center diversity programs, all aimed at encouraging students from diverse backgrounds to achieve a higher level of nursing education.
+- The College of Nursing commitment to diversity is emphasized through a number of academic programs, including participation in a number of UF and Health Science Center diversity programs, all aimed at encouraging students from diverse backgrounds to achieve a higher level of nursing education.